Good Money Habits to Help You Take Control of Your Finances

-- Automate your spending and saving habits.
-Use direct deposit and pay credit card and other bills automatically.
-Huntington Heads UpSM can also help you stay on track.
+Use direct payment and pay credit card balances and other bills automatically.
+Huntington Heads Up® can also help you stay on track.
 At the end of the month, we'll let you know if you hit your goals.
 Under budget?
 Maybe put the extra into savings.

-- Set goals, near and far.
 A reward like a vacation or paid off credit card will help motivate you to stick to these good habits.
-Use Savings Goal Getter to watch your progress.
+Use Savings Goal Getter℠ to watch your progress.

 Huntington Heads Up® is a federally registered service mark of Huntington Bancshares Incorporated.
 Savings Goal Getter℠ is a service mark of Huntington Bancshares Incorporated.